Small Business and Entrepreneurship Research

 We research the entrepreneurial behaviours focused on opportunity and threat identification, and choice over which opportunities to pursue.
 We look at the skills and resources then needed to pursue such entrepreneurial opportunities and how they might be implemented.
 We also explore government initiatives that create opportunities, resources and behaviours such as training and degree apprenticeships.

 Much of our research is conducted in the Portsmouth Business School (PBS).
-PBS is a holder of the Small Business Charter award and is 1 of a small number of world-class business schools in the UK that have demonstrated the ability to help businesses grow.
+PBS is a holder of the Small Business Charter award and is one of a small number of world-class business schools in the UK that have demonstrated the ability to help businesses grow.

 We have substantial links with UK and international universities and business organisations, and the Federation of Small Businesses (FSB) funded our research with Women’s Enterprise Scotland to discover the importance of female-owned businesses to the UK economy.
 The outcomes from this research are being used to lobby for greater government support for female entrepreneurship.
 We also received funding from the European Union to explore female entrepreneurship in disadvantaged areas around the English Channel and coastal regions of northern France.